DataDog/datadog-agent/docs/cloud-workload-security/backend.md

                     "type": "array",
                     "description": "The list of rules that the event matched (only valid in the context of an anomaly)" },
-                "origin": {
-                    "type": "string",
-                    "description": "Origin of the event"
-                },
                 "variables": {
                     "$ref": "#/$defs/Variables",
                     "description": "Variables values"